leanluo-a/leanluo-a.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-<br>I am a Postdoctoral Researcher for the Department of Linguistics at UC Davis working in the [Morgan Computational Psycholinguistics Lab](https://morganlab.ucdavis.edu/).
+<br>I am a Postdoctoral Researcher in the Department of Linguistics at UC Davis working in the [Morgan Computational Psycholinguistics Lab](https://morganlab.ucdavis.edu/).
 In June 2025, I obtained my PhD degree from Tsinghua University, with a specialization in child language development.

-My research explores the mechanisms underlying language and cognition across populations, from infants to adults, with the overarching goal of characterizing the fundamental units and computations that support different cognitive processes.
+I study the mechanisms underlying language and cognition across populations, from infants to adults, with the overarching goal of characterizing the fundamental units and computations that support different cognitive processes.

+My research employs both experimental and computational methods.